georgezoto/Elixir-and-Phoenix/discuss/README.md

 # Discuss

-A sample application where a user can login and logout using OAuth (Open Authorization) and create, edit, update or delete a topic as well as create comments on a topic with live real-time updates:
+A sample application where a user can login and logout using OAuth (Open Authorization) and create, edit, update or delete a topic as well as create comments related to a topic with live real-time updates:

 ![alt text](../images/Discuss-Application.png)